BruceArmstrong007/My-Chat/README.md

 # Trying out new technologies - tRPC , prisma , zod , NX workspace , Tailwind , OnPush with Standalone components

-# Note
-  I dont like some of this things how it turned out since im learning tailwind as well as reactive angular with On Push

 # Chat App - Features
  Auth with JWT \
  Find , add , remove friends, reject or accept friend request \